 I recommend sirloin for Steak Fried Rice.
 Since there is so much added flavor in this recipe you can get away with a cheaper cut of steak without sacrificing flavor.

-Most other cuts of steak can be substituted with good results including ribeye, flank steak, strip steak, and skirt steak.
+Most other cuts of beef can be substituted with good results in this fried rice recipe including ribeye, flank steak, strip steak, and skirt steak.

-Jasmine rice is our preference, but fried rice can be made with almost any variety of rice.
+Jasmine rice is our preference, but fried rice can be made with almost any variety of white rice or brown rice.
 You can use brown, minute rice, short grain, or long grain rice.

-Leftover rice works best in this recipe since there is less moisture in the rice so it cooks up nicely in the stir fry.
+Leftover rice, or day old rice, works best in this recipe since there is less moisture in the rice so it cooks up nicely in the stir fry.
 If you are in a pinch and have no leftover rice, freshly cooked rice will work as well.

 - Mixed Vegetables